Already have a buyer or seller? Close the sale with DealNow.

 Some states allow you to use a drop box service when applying for temporary tags.
 If you are utilizing drop box services, you need to provide the below information in an envelope and place it in one of your local DMV drop box locations:

-• A photocopy of the front and back of the vehicle title signed by the seller and buyer; or a photocopy of the bill of sale.
-The bill of sale must include the vehicle identification number (VIN), the date of the sale, the description of the vehicle (year, make, model, color), buyer and seller signatures, and buyer and seller addresses.
+A bill of sale (or photocopy of same) that includes the vehicle identification number (VIN), the date of the sale, the description of the vehicle (year, make, model, color), buyer and seller signatures, and buyer and seller addresses.

-• Photocopy of driver's license or non-driver ID cards.
+Photocopy of driver's license or non-driver ID cards.

-• If you have recently been in an accident and your license plate was damaged, you also need to bring the highway patrol or crash reports.
+If you have recently been in an accident and your license plate was damaged, you also need to bring the highway patrol or crash reports.

 How Much Does a Temporary Tag Cost?

 The cost of a temporary tag is typically between $5 and $30.
-The length of time that a temporary tag is valid also varies by state, but is typically between 30 and 60 days.
+The length of time that a temporary tag is valid also varies by state but is typically between 30 and 60 days.

 Why Do I Need Temporary License Plates?